murali6381/ActivityTracker/README.md

 # FitnessTracker

-The Fitness Tracker application is a simple application developed in Angular 8 using Angular Material, Firebase authentication and also using Responsive UI to be used both in browser and Mobile.
+Developed an application to be compatible in mobile and browser in Angular 8 using Angular Material, Firebase authentication and also using Responsive UI to be used both in browser and Mobile.

 ## Further help